Can a Personal Injury Lawsuit Uncover 18-Wheeler Violations?

 When inexperienced truck drivers are hired by a trucking company — which the U.S. Department of Transportation has outlined in its National Training Standards for New Truck and Bus Drivers — their employers are required to properly train them before they can get out on the open road behind the wheel of a semi-truck.
 When they fail to do so, they are in violation of federal trucking industry standards and may be held liable for any collision that occurs.

-If you have been hurt or lost a loved one in a truck accident in Texas, contact our experienced Harris County personal injury attorneys at the Nava Law Group today by calling 713-218-2400 to discuss the details of your injuries or loss to learn how we can help investigate your case during a free consultation.
+If you have been hurt or lost a loved one in a truck accident in Texas, contact our experienced Houston personal injury attorneys at the Nava Law Group today by calling 713-218-2400 to discuss the details of your injuries or loss to learn how we can help investigate your case during a free consultation.